mafreud/Fluid/README.md

-# 💧Fluid - Simple/Robust/CrossPlatform todo - app
+# 💧Fluid - Best todo app in the universe

 ## Existing problems other todo-app has